 We offer traditional PhDs where you undertake an in-depth research project while working alongside a supervision team.
 They are usually self-funded, but funded PhD studentships may be available for some new doctoral research projects.
 These will be advertised at jobs.staffs.ac.uk as they become available.

-Before you apply, please check the areas of expertise where we offer doctoral supervision and our ready to go PhD projects.
+Before you apply, please check the research themes to see if we can offer doctoral supervision in the area you wish to research, or look through our ready to go PhD projects to see if any of these appeal to your interests.
 You can then complete a PhD enquiry form to give us a little more detail about your proposed project.
 We’ll only offer a research degree where we have relevant expertise to ensure you get the right academic support in your area of interest.

 Professional doctorates are designed to develop research and professional skills related to professional practice.
 They combine taught modules with an in-depth research project.
 Work must demonstrate an original contribution to knowledge within your profession.

 We offer professional doctorates in:

 To apply for a professional doctorate, please see the information on our professional doctorate course pages.

 A PhD by published work allows you to apply for a research degree based on work you have already had published or exhibited.
 This can include edited texts, creative works or collections of artefacts that you have exhibited in public.